Southwest Virginia Community College

 - Southwest Virginia Community College is a two-year institution of higher education established as a part of a state-wide system of community colleges serving primarily the residents of the counties of Buchanan, Dickenson (partial), Russell and Tazewell.
 The College operates under policies established by the State Board for Community Colleges and the Local College Board.
 The institution is financed primarily by State funds supplemented by contributions from the participating localities.

-- The teacher population of 68 teachers has declined by 37% over five years.
+- The teacher population of 68 teachers has stayed relatively flat over five years.

 |Southwest Virginia Community College||(VA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|